by Maxine A. Randall May/June issue, 2008

 HOPSCOTCH

 How well do you know the rules?
-Learn all about this great game at this site.
+Learn the rules on this video.
 Most of us have played on the sidewalk or driveway, using chalk to draw the playing court, but mats can be purchased which can be used indoors or out.
 If your children have never played hopscotch, please don't let another summer go by without it.

 FOUR SQUARE